// Blog / team workflow

 - .knowledge/maintenance/routing_bundle.json

-node .knowledge/tools/build-search-index.js - expected
+node .knowledge/tools/build-search-index.js - what it does

-- Local search reflects current knowledge artifacts.
+- Local search reflects current repository context.

 - .knowledge/search/index.json

-node .knowledge/tools/doctor.js - expected
+node .knowledge/tools/doctor.js - what it does

 - The next agent sees whether it should use caution.